ojwb/survex/doc/datafile.rst

    * ``EUR79Z30`` for UTM zone 30, EUR79 datum.
 Supported since Survex
      1.2.15.

+   * ``FILE`` followed by the name of a file which describes the coordinate system (like in the example above).
+The description may be a PROJ string, but the point of reading it from a file is that it can also be WKT or PROJJSON, which are made up of double quoted strings written over several lines and so are awkward to write in a ``.svx`` file.
+It means a ``.prj`` file such as those which accompany ESRI shapefiles can be used directly, so you can georeference a survey to match GIS data you already have.

+     WKT can also express datums which a PROJ string can't, such as NAD83(2011), ETRS89 and GDA2020.

+     The file is resolved relative to the directory which the file containing the ``*cs`` is in, and if the name as specified is not found cavern will try adding a ``.prj`` extension.
+If the filename contains spaces, it must be enclosed in double quotes, and you can double the quote character to include it in the filename.

+     The lines of the file are joined with a single space, since the coordinate system is stored in the ``.3d`` file as a single line.
+Neither WKT nor PROJJSON allows a newline inside a quoted name, so only insignificant whitespace is affected.

+     Supported since Survex 1.4.23.

    * ``IJTSK`` for the modified version of the Czechoslovak S-JTSK system where the axes point East and North.
 Supported since Survex 1.2.15.